AndrusAsumets/supershy-client/README.md

 ### Features
 * Creates a SSH tunnel proxy using VPS provider(s) you define.
 * Periodically changes VPS nodes and thus your exit IP.
-* Experimentally, can route all your system-wide traffic through the proxy using tun2proxy.
+* Allows for routing all your system-wide HTTP traffic through the proxy via tun2proxy.
-However, killswitch is yet to be implemented, so some requests might leak when proxies are being rotated.
+Has to first checked from the UI (PROXY_SYSTEM_WIDE -> Enabled)
+* Includes a killswitch, hence only connections made via proxy will succeed.

 ### Supported VPS
 Digital Ocean, Hetzner, Vultr.